Matt-Crow/Maelstrom/README.md

     * redo item equipping choice system
 * Add "guidebooks" the player can use to look up info on enemies, actives, passives, and items to avoid info-dumping before every battle

-* de-tangle attack choosing in combat.py and activeAbilities.py